veillette/opticsTextbook/content/Chap08Lasers/Lasers.md

 \end{align*}
 ```
 where $e(\mathcal{E}_3)$ means an electron with energy $\mathcal{E}_3$ and where $\mathcal{E}_3-\mathcal{E}_1$ is equal to
-$\hbar \omega_{13}$ so that the atom is transferred from the ground state 1 to state 3 to obtain population inversion.
+$ℏ \omega_{13}$ so that the atom is transferred from the ground state 1 to state 3 to obtain population inversion.
 Examples are the HeNe, Argon, Krypton, Xenon, Nitrogen and Copper lasers.
 Electrons can be created by a discharge or by an electron beam.

 ```{figure} Images/08_17_hene.png